Everything Is Logarithms

 (that is, the value of \(n\) such that \((z-a)^n f(z)\) is holomorphic around \(a\)).
 This is extracted with a logarithm:

-(I don’t know complex analysis very well so that’s all I’m going to say about that, but it seems clear that it is basically the same operation.)
+(I’m not very good at complex analysis so that’s all I’m going to say about that.
+Still, it seems clear that this is basically the same operation.)

 Anyway, onto more things that are logarithms.